 Tapeworms infest a fish’s digestive system and can cause intestinal blockages.
 Some symptoms include stringy poop and weight loss, but the disease can be hard to accurately diagnose without examining the feces under a microscope.
 That’s why we recommend that every fish gets a preventative treatment of ParaCleanse, which contains an antiparasitic drug called metronidazole and a dewormer called praziquantel.
 Two to three weeks after the initial treatment, you should use another round of ParaCleanse to ensure that all newly hatched eggs are also eliminated.

 Tapeworms can be difficult to identify unless you use a microscope to examine the fish's waste.

-Camallanus red worms are easier to spot since you can visually see small, red worms sticking out of the fish’s anus.
-In order to stop the epidemic, treat the fish with a dewormer that contains the active ingredient of levamisole or flubendazole (such as Fritz Expel-P or Thomas Labs Fish Bendazole).
-These medications work by paralyzing the adult worms so that they can be expelled by the fish and removed using an aquarium siphon.
+If ParaCleanse does not stop the wasting disease, you may need to try another kind of dewormer.
+Fritz Expel-P is very effective for treating roundworms, camallanus red worms, hookworms, and even planaria in your aquarium.
+While most internal parasites are invisible to the naked eye, camallanus worms are easier to spot since you can visually see small, red worms sticking out of the fish’s anus.
+Medications like Expel-P that contain the active ingredient of levamisole or flubendazole work by paralyzing the adult worms so that they can be expelled by the fish and removed using an aquarium siphon.
 Two to three weeks after the initial treatment, dose the tank again with the dewormer to deal with any remaining parasites.

 Worms are particularly easy to spread because their eggs are passed through fish waste and livebearers are excellent scavengers that tend to consume infected feces.
 While worms also affect other species like angelfish, they usually don’t kill them because the parasites are so tiny in comparison to the large cichlids.
 However, when a guppy or other small livebearer gets infected, they are much smaller in size, and it only takes a few worms to wreak havoc on their health.